Introduction to Wausau, Wisconsin

 - Rib Mountain State Park

 - Leigh Yawkey Woodson Art Museum

 Things To Do In Wausau

 Wausau is home to many parks and playgrounds.
 These include the Schulenberg Park, Pleasant View Park, Oak Island Park, Marathon Park, D C Everest Park, and Hammond Park.
-The Marathon County Historical Society Museum and Leigh Yawkey Woodson Art Museum provide absorbing insights into the history of this area.
-The Wausau Center Mall Shopping Center, Grand Avenue Shopping Center, and Riverside Plaza Shopping Center are the local shopping destinations.
+The Marathon County Historical Society Museum and Leigh Yawkey Woodson Art Museum are popular destintions.
+The Wausau Center Mall Shopping Center, Grand Avenue Shopping Center, and Riverside Plaza Shopping Center are the local shopping centers.
 Local celebrations include Big Bull Falls Blues Festival, Wisconsin Valley Fair, and Festival of Arts.

 Central Wisconsin Airport is nearby.

 Wausau Higher Education

 Northcentral Technical College is the local college.
 Others nearby include the University of Wisconsin-Stevens Point, the University of Wisconsin-Oshkosh and Fox Valley Technical College at Appleton.